fbie/threading-mysteries/Readme.md

 Make sure that the `dotnet` executable is in your environment variables.

-To test, run the following command from the root folder of this repository:
+Run the following command from the root folder of this repository:

 ```
-$ dotnet build -c Release
+$ dotnet build threading-mysteries -c Release
 ```

 ## Solve the Mysteries ##